TDCOSMO XXII: Triaxiality and projection effects in time-delay cosmography: Conclusions

 \section{Conclusions}

 The intrinsic shapes of strong lensing galaxies lead to projection effects in both lensing and stellar kinematics observables.
 The latter is used to break the mass-sheet degeneracy (MSD), which is crucial for accurate measurements of the Hubble constant with time-delay cosmography.
-Since the projection effect affects the lensing convergence, it can lead to selection effects, for example when an Einstein radius cut is applied based on the image resolution.
-In this work, we quantitatively investigate the projection and selection effects introduced by the intrinsic shape of lens galaxies, using an axisymmetric synthetic lens sample similar to the SLACS lenses and a selected triaxial ETG sample from the IllustrisTNG-100 simulation.
+Since the projection effect affects the lensing convergence, it can lead to selection effects; for example, when the probability of observing a lens is approximately proportional to the lensing cross-section, $\propto \theta_E^2$.
+In this work, we quantitatively investigated the projection and selection effects introduced by the intrinsic shape of lens galaxies, using an axisymmetric synthetic lens sample similar to the SLACS lenses and a selected triaxial ETG sample from the TNG100 simulation.

-We first presented numerical simulations of the projection effect for the lensing observables for individual triaxial galaxies.
-Under the projection effect, and comparing to spherical lens models, the lensing observables of non-spherical lenses scatter around that of the spherical lens of the same mass for 7.8\%.
-We then quantitatively analyzed the selection effect introduced by the projection effect of a triaxial galaxy sample by forward-modeling multiple projections of the TNG-100 sample and applying an Einstein radius cut.
+In this work, we present numerical simulations of the projection effect for the lensing observables for individual triaxial galaxies.
+Based on the projection effect and by comparing to spherical lens models, the lensing observables of nonspherical lenses end up scattered around that of the spherical lens of the same mass for 7.8\%.
+We were able to quantitatively analyze the selection effect introduced by the projection effect of a triaxial galaxy sample by forward-modeling the TNG100 sample and applying selection function in the form of a lensing cross-section weighting.
 We investigated the selection effects in the projected ellipticity of the samples as a function of intrinsic shape distributions, finding that the more oblate galaxies prefer higher projected ellipticity, and the more prolate galaxies prefer lower projected ellipticity.
-We demonstrated that the lensing mass estimates can be biased when constrained with non-spherical parameterized mass density profiles, if the projection effects are not accounted for.
+We demonstrated that the lensing mass estimates can be biased when constrained with nonspherical parameterized mass-density profiles, if the projection effects are not accounted for.

-We then discussed the projection and selection effect in the stellar kinematics of lens galaxies.
-We used the spherically-aligned axisymmetric JAM to construct stellar kinematic models for our axisymmetric synthetic lens sample as a set of mock data.
-Using the mock data, we modeled and illustrated the projection effect in the luminosity-weighted velocity dispersion on both individual galaxies and the galaxy sample.
+We discuss the projection and selection effect in the stellar kinematics of lens galaxies, based on our use of the spherically aligned axisymmetric JAM to construct stellar kinematic models for our axisymmetric synthetic lens sample as a set of mock data.
+Using the set of mock data, we model and illustrate the projection effect in the luminosity-weighted velocity dispersion on both individual galaxies and the galaxy sample.